hacs/documentation/documentation/basic/data.md

 description: "HACS Data stores"
 ---

-All data it handles are saved to files that is located under `.storage`
+All data it handles is saved to files that are located under `.storage`

 :::caution
-Remeber to backup these files.
+Remember to backup these files.
 :::